Atwater Village, Los Angeles: History

 1927 photo showing historic Glendale–Hyperion Bridge connecting Silverlake and Atwater Village.

 Much of Northeastern Los Angeles was part of Rancho San Rafael, until 1868, when parts of it were purchased by W.C.B.
 Richardson, who renamed it Rancho Santa Eulalia.
 The entire region was subdivided and sold to home builders in 1902, with the Atwater Village portion being named as such due to its proximity to the Los Angeles River.
 The area was initially named "Atwater," while the "Village" was added in 1986.

 Initial residents included the newly created middle-class workers employed at the nearby DWP substation.
 The location between the Los Angeles and Glendale city cores made it a highly sought after residential neighborhood beginning in the 1920s.
 The majority of homes and structures in Atwater Village have never been demolished (although many have changed in use or have been renovated), resulting in the neighborhood having one of the highest number of structures built before 1939 in Los Angeles County.

-In recent years, the neighborhood has seen an increase in gentrification.
+Since 2015, the neighborhood has seen an increase in gentrification.